thebinarysearchtree/artwork/README.md

 <div class="city" title="Australia">Brisbane</div>
 ```

 Often, a component will have a bunch of div elements that are used for nothing other than styling and layout.
-In this case, you can use the ```createStyled```.
+In this case, you can use the ```createStyled``` function.
 This function returns elements with their ```className``` set to the name of the variable after it is converted from camel case to dashes.

 ```js
 import { html } from 'artworkjs';